agiza/jParadrag/README.md

 jParadrag will create a placeholder div that is the same size as the viewing window with the id "\_jparadrag\_placeholder" and then fade in the panaorama when all the images have been loaded.
 You can style this div with a spinner image if you like, *see example*
+* TODO: momentum scrolling is only compatible with looping right now